 No. We don’t offer this because too often in the past we had films returned to us that the client was unable to scan due to the condition of the film, whereas we were able to scan the film because we are experienced in dealing with scanning very dense and/or faded negatives.
 This isn’t to say that your negatives won’t be home-scannable but we don’t know people’s capabilities or hardware, and won’t be responsible for that.
 We have even had labs that have returned negatives for us to scan because they couldn’t.

-Here are some reasons why the scanning is often best left to us….
+Here are some reasons why the scanning is best left to us….

-Some negatives after processing are as dense as welding glass and conventional scanners can not see through them.
+Some negatives turn out as dense as welding glass and conventional scanners can’t see through them.

-Some negatives have such an extremely faint image on them they can not be recognized with the preview scan on a conventional scanner making them very difficult to locate your marquee correctly during preview.
+Some negatives have such an extremely faint image on them that they can’t be seen with the preview scan on a conventional scanner, making them very difficult to locate your marquee correctly during preview.
 Auto frame selection will not work on these negatives.
-Do not assume if you don’t see images upon a quick inspection, there is nothing there.
+Do not assume if you don’t see images upon a quick inspection that there is nothing there.